310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, but it’d be a shame to only be around our yearmates, wouldn’t it?
+Heheh, but it’d be a shame to only be around our yearmates, wouldn’t it?

-So we should all get along with each other while we have the chance.
+We should all get along with each other while we have the chance.
 Please come over here~♪
 {% endbubble %}

 {% bubble Mitsuru %}
 Mike-chan-senpai, you sit over here!
 It’s the farthest spot!
-Cuz you’d be in the way if you were in the front!
+'Cuz you’d be in the way if you were in the front!
 {% endbubble %}

-{% bubble Madara %}
+{% bubble Madara awkward %}
-“In the way,” he says… Uhh, so what are you all doing?
+“In the way” is a mean way to put… Uhh, sooo what're you all doing?
 There’s cushions here to sit on… Are you guys gonna start telling stories?
 {% endbubble %}

 {% bubble Hajime %}